 The mission of HBU Cheer is to unify students, players, alumni, and others in support of Houston Baptist University and its athletic teams.
-As athletes, we motivate and entertain the crowd; we promote school spirit; and we represent the University at campus and community events.
-The HBU coed cheer squad has an exceptional standard and we need exceptional individuals to continue the tradition.
+As athletes, cheer motivates and entertains the crowd, promotes school spirit, and represents the University at campus and community events.
+The HBU coed cheer squad has an exceptional standard, and they need exceptional individuals to continue the tradition.
 For more information please contact HBU Cheer Coach Chelsey Crosby at ccrosby@hbu.edu.